Flying to Disneyland Resort? This guide will help you prep whether you’re headed to Disneyland Resort, San Diego or the Los Angeles area.

 Book Your Disneyland Flight

 Find affordable Disneyland airfare with the strategies I use about 12 times per year.
-With the exception of 2020, I’ve traveled out of state at least once a month for the last few years.
+Most years I’ve travel out of state at least once a month for work and fun.

 - Use Google flight search to show all possible flights available, except a few low cost carriers.
 Begin your search by typing in “Disneyland” as your destination, then click on “nearby airports” (bottom right) to include the airports discussed above.
 You can refine your search by selecting options like nonstop only.
 Bonus tip: look for the toggle alert that says “track prices” and google with email you as prices change.

-2. In a new tab, shop low-cost carriers like Southwest and JetBlue on their official websites.
+2. In a new tab, shop low-cost carriers like Southwest and new to many, Breeze Airways on their official websites.
 I personally love flying Southwest Airlines because of their many perks:

 - free checked bags